 Ficus benghalensis ‘Audrey’

-Ficus benghalensis 'Audrey' is an ornamental tropical plant, increasingly popular as an indoor plant, appreciated for its matte, velvety leaves and slightly sage-green color.
+Ficus benghalensis ‘Audrey’ is a tropical ornamental plant, increasingly popular as a houseplant, valued for its matte, velvety leaves with a slight sage-green hue.

 Main features: